EllaKaye/interference/about.md

 It's unlikely that I would have learnt how to do that in the time available without that tool.

 Shiny Assistant is still in closed beta (but actively accepting new applicants).
-It's still definitely a beta tool.
+It definitely has an in-development feel!
 It also doesn't have the answers to everything.
 We went round in circles a few times on modules, likely because modules are quite new in Shiny for Python, so the underlying LLM doesn't know enough about them to make working suggestions.
 Still, I'm sure Shiny Assistant will contine to develop as a valuable tool for Shiny newbies and seasoned developers alike.